-Market conditions in 2016 were extremely challenging.
-The Company's operating results were heavily impacted by the declines in both rig count and the price of WTI and natural gas starting in 2015 through 2016, resulting in the Company not achieving the entry level ("minimum") of EBITDA under its annual cash incentive plan.
-However, because the Company was able to manage its balance sheet efficiently and well during such difficult market conditions in 2016, the Company nearly achieved the target level of Working Capital under its annual cash inventive plan.
+Market conditions in 2017 improved but remained challenging.
+The Company's operating results were impacted by rig count and the price of WTI and natural gas levels during 2017, resulting in the Company achieving the entry level ("minimum") of EBITDA under its annual cash incentive plan, but not the target level.
+The Company was able to manage its balance sheet very efficiently and well during an improving 2017 market, resulting in the Company achieving better than the maximum level of Working Capital under its annual cash inventive plan.

-Thus, based on the Company's financial results in 2016, bonus payments were made to the Company's named executive officers, as follows: Mr. Workman - \$288,344; Mr. Molinaro - \$163,395; Mr. Chang - \$141,481; and Mr. Cherechinsky - \$99,118.
+Thus, based on the Company's financial results in 2017, bonus payments were made to the Company's named executive officers, as follows: Mr. Workman - \$789,653; Mr. Molinaro - \$447,470; Mr. Chang - \$387,456; Mr. Cherechinsky - \$296,120; and Mr. Johnson - \$110,551.